lucafoscili/lf-nodes/docs/FRONTEND_PROXY.md

 - Accepts incoming HTTP requests and only allows requests whose path starts with an allowed prefix (configured in `PROXY_ALLOWED_PREFIXES`).
 - Forwards the request to the configured backend URL (`COMFY_BACKEND_URL`), copying headers and preserving Host and X-Forwarded-* headers.
 - Returns the upstream response body, status code and relevant headers (e.g., Set-Cookie) to the client.
-- Optional debug mode (`PROXY_DEBUG`) returns upstream traceback text in 502 responses to help troubleshooting locally (do NOT enable in public production).
+- Optional debug mode (`WORKFLOW_RUNNER_DEBUG`) returns upstream traceback text in 502 responses to help troubleshooting locally (do NOT enable in public production).

 ## Configuration (env vars / config values)